Conspiracy theorist Alex Jones found guilty in Sandy Hook defamation cases | DW | 15.11.2021

 In a brief in July, the lawyers for the Sandy Hook parents wrote that Jones' "pattern of defying and ignoring court orders to produce responsive information is well established."

-Lawyers for Jones responded by denying that they had defied the court's rulings and called for Judge Bellis to be removed, alleging she was not impartial.
+Lawyers for Jones responded by denying that they had defied the court's rulings and called for Bellis to be removed, alleging that she was not impartial.

-In defaulting judgement to the Sandy Hook families, Judge Bellis will hold a hearing to determine how much Jones must pay the families in damages.
+In defaulting judgment to the Sandy Hook families, Bellis will hold a hearing to determine how much Jones must pay the families in damages.

-In Texas, a judge came to a similar conclusion recently in three defamation lawsuits brought by Sandy Hook families where Jones failed to produce documents.
-Jones was held liable for damages and a hearing has been ordered.
+In Texas, a judge came to a similar conclusion recently in three defamation lawsuits brought by Sandy Hook families for which Jones failed to produce documents.
+Jones was held liable for damages, and a hearing has been ordered.

 ar/aw (AP)